Shopify (NYSE:SHOP) PT Raised to $1,550.00 at Wells Fargo & Company

-Shopify (NYSE:SHOP) (TSE:SHOP) had its target price raised by research analysts at Wells Fargo & Company from $1,000.00 to $1,550.00 in a research report issued on Thursday, The Fly reports.
-Wells Fargo & Company‘s price target indicates a potential upside of 11.01% from the stock’s previous close.
+Shopify (NYSE:SHOP) (TSE:SHOP) had its target price lifted by research analysts at Wells Fargo & Company from $1,000.00 to $1,550.00 in a report issued on Thursday.
+The brokerage currently has an “equal weight” rating on the software maker’s stock.
+Wells Fargo & Company‘s price target indicates a potential upside of 20.16% from the company’s previous close.

-Several other brokerages also recently weighed in on SHOP.
-Canaccord Genuity increased their target price on shares of Shopify from $1,000.00 to $1,350.00 and gave the company a “hold” rating in a research note on Thursday.
+Several other equities analysts have also issued reports on SHOP.
+KeyCorp lifted their price target on Shopify from $1,350.00 to $1,650.00 and gave the stock an “overweight” rating in a research report on Wednesday, February 17th.
+Morgan Stanley lifted their price target on Shopify from $1,100.00 to $1,300.00 and gave the stock an “equal weight” rating in a research report on Thursday, February 18th.
 They noted that the move was a valuation call.
-Morgan Stanley upped their price target on shares of Shopify from $1,100.00 to $1,300.00 and gave the stock an “equal weight” rating in a report on Thursday.
-They noted that the move was a valuation call.
-Roth Capital upped their price target on shares of Shopify from $1,225.00 to $1,325.00 and gave the stock a “neutral” rating in a report on Thursday.
-Cleveland Research assumed coverage on shares of Shopify in a report on Friday, December 4th.
-They issued a “buy” rating and a $1,206.00 price target on the stock.
-Finally, DA Davidson upped their price target on shares of Shopify from $1,000.00 to $1,275.00 and gave the stock a “neutral” rating in a report on Thursday.
-One investment analyst has rated the stock with a sell rating, fourteen have assigned a hold rating, fourteen have assigned a buy rating and one has issued a strong buy rating to the company.
-The company has a consensus rating of “Buy” and an average target price of $1,267.00.
+Cleveland Research began coverage on Shopify in a research report on Friday, December 4th.
+They issued a “buy” rating and a $1,206.00 price target for the company.
+Rosenblatt Securities boosted their target price on Shopify from $1,400.00 to $1,900.00 and gave the stock a “buy” rating in a research report on Thursday, February 18th.
+Finally, The Goldman Sachs Group boosted their target price on Shopify from $1,323.00 to $1,680.00 and gave the stock a “buy” rating in a research report on Thursday, February 18th.
+One analyst has rated the stock with a sell rating, fourteen have issued a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the stock.
+The stock has a consensus rating of “Buy” and an average price target of $1,288.67.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Aequim Alternative Investments LP purchased a new position in Shopify during the 4th quarter worth approximately $507,000.
-Baillie Gifford & Co. raised its position in Shopify by 1.3% during the 4th quarter.
-Baillie Gifford & Co. now owns 5,724,739 shares of the software maker’s stock worth $6,480,118,000 after buying an additional 75,642 shares during the last quarter.
-Jennison Associates LLC raised its position in Shopify by 26.4% during the 4th quarter.
-Jennison Associates LLC now owns 4,289,790 shares of the software maker’s stock worth $4,855,828,000 after buying an additional 895,940 shares during the last quarter.
-WCM Investment Management LLC raised its position in Shopify by 4.6% during the 4th quarter.
-WCM Investment Management LLC now owns 1,936,577 shares of the software maker’s stock worth $2,192,108,000 after buying an additional 85,903 shares during the last quarter.
-Finally, Lone Pine Capital LLC raised its position in Shopify by 4.2% during the 4th quarter.
-Lone Pine Capital LLC now owns 1,795,290 shares of the software maker’s stock worth $2,032,179,000 after buying an additional 72,742 shares during the last quarter.
-56.89% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Keybank National Association OH boosted its position in shares of Shopify by 0.3% during the 4th quarter.
+Keybank National Association OH now owns 2,473 shares of the software maker’s stock valued at $2,799,000 after acquiring an additional 7 shares during the last quarter.
+Tradewinds Capital Management LLC increased its stake in Shopify by 17.1% in the fourth quarter.
+Tradewinds Capital Management LLC now owns 48 shares of the software maker’s stock worth $54,000 after purchasing an additional 7 shares during the period.
+Aptus Capital Advisors LLC increased its stake in Shopify by 1.4% in the fourth quarter.
+Aptus Capital Advisors LLC now owns 512 shares of the software maker’s stock worth $579,000 after purchasing an additional 7 shares during the period.
+Logan Capital Management Inc. grew its position in shares of Shopify by 0.6% during the 4th quarter.
+Logan Capital Management Inc. now owns 1,246 shares of the software maker’s stock worth $1,410,000 after buying an additional 7 shares in the last quarter.
+Finally, Kathmere Capital Management LLC grew its position in shares of Shopify by 4.5% during the 4th quarter.
+Kathmere Capital Management LLC now owns 187 shares of the software maker’s stock worth $212,000 after buying an additional 8 shares in the last quarter.
+Hedge funds and other institutional investors own 56.89% of the company’s stock.

 About Shopify